-The reason they call it three way matching is because there are three documents involved.
+The reason they call it 3-way matching is because there are three documents involved.

-- The Purchase Order – A document listing out what you intended to order from the vendor and at what price and quantity
+- The Purchase Order – A document listing out the purchase order number, what you intended to order from the vendor and at what price and correct quantity.

-- Receiving Document, Receiving Report, Packing Slip – A document to tell you what you actually received
+- Receiving Document, Receiving Report, Packing Slip – Although it has many different names, it is a document to tell you what you actually received